COVID-19 in Cecil County: Info, closings, cancellations & helpful hints

 Community

-Ray of Hope Mission Center is running low on food supplies so it has limited its giveaways to Fridays only from 9 a.m. until 2 p.m. while supplies last.
-Located at 960 Craigtown Road in Port Deposit, the center is otherwise closed during the pandemic.
+Ray of Hope Mission Center is closed until further notice.
 Donations of food or cash to purchase food for those in need are welcome.
+Go to http://www.rayofhopemissioncenter.com

 The Cecil County Help Center in Elkton is now closed to the public.
 If you are in need of emergency food, please contact Cecil County Department of Social Services at 410-996-0100 for screening and referral.